Should I Mist My Money Tree? (+Ideal Humidity)

 When plants transpire, they let out some moisture that can increase the humidity level in that area.

-Keeping your money tree with other plants can help increase the humidity for the plant.
+Keeping your money tree with other plants can help increase the plant’s humidity.

 However, before keeping your money tree with other plants, make sure that the plants are not infested with pests.